crispinprojects/pi-webcam-security/README.md

 sudo apt install micro
 ```

 Install fswebcam using the command below.
-This application is used to capture webcam images.
+The program [fswebcam](https://github.com/fsphil/fswebcam) is used to generate images from a webcam.
+It captures a number of frames from any V4L or V4L2 compatible device and then averages them to reduce noise.
+V4L is short for [Video4Linux](https://en.wikipedia.org/wiki/Video4Linux) and is a collection of device drivers and an API for supporting realtime video capture on Linux systems and supports many USB webcams.

 ```
 sudo apt install fswebcam